GoncaloMark/AmaraJS/README.md

 # AmaraJS

 This is my own JavaScript Framework/Library.
-It will be a component based implementation for SPA Development.
+It will be a template literal component based implementation for SPA Development.

 I'm doing this for portfolio enrichment and also to understand the interns of the more advanced and optimised Frameworks/Libraries that there are available!